J-CF-Leung/Study_Vault/Physics/Geometric treatment of Newtonian mechanics.md

 - The [[#Products|inner product]] is a _function of two vectors_, and therefore can be regarded as a _tensor of rank $2$_, known as the _metric tensor_ $\textbf{g}$:
 $$\textbf{g}(\bm{A},\bm{B})=\bm{A}\cdot\bm{B}$$
+- Due to this, the _metric tensor_ encodes how to calculate _distance_ in Euclidean space, and is a _fundamental property
 - The metric tensor is _symmetric_, as $\bm{A}\cdot \bm{B}=\bm{B}\cdot \bm{A}$

 - A vector can then be regarded as a _tensor of rank one_: